TeeblaQ1/clue-subscriptions-mgt-api/README.md

 ## Tests
-1. Using virtual environments (activate the virtual environment) and run the command below
+1. Using virtual environments (activate the virtual environment) and run the command below `pytest tests`
-2. Using docker (exec into the container) and run the command below
+2. Using docker (exec into the container) and run the command below `docker compose exec api pytest tests`

-    `pytest tests`

 ## DB
 If the DATABASE_URL is not set in the env file, it defaults to a SQLIite db